Curves are algebraic $K(\pi,1)$: theoretical and practical aspects: Computing cohomology groups and cup products

 \subsection{In the cohomology of curves over fields of cohomological dimension 1}

-We now turn our attention to curves defined over a field $k$ of cohomological dimension 1 such that $\HH^1(k,\Lambda)$ is finite.
-Denote by $\bar k$ a separable closure of $k$.
-Let $X$ be a connected curve over $k$ satisfying the conditions of \Cref{th:kpi}: it is a $K(\pi,1)$ scheme.
+We now turn our attention to curves defined over a perfect field $k$ of cohomological dimension 1 such that $\HH^1(k,\Lambda)$ is finite.
+For instance, this could be a finite field, or the perfect closure of the field of fractions of a stricly henselian DVR.
+In particular, when $k$ is finite, the results in this section give another expression for the cup products computed in \cite{chinburg_bleher}, where the case of constant sheaves is treated in terms of pairings between torsion subgroups of Picard groups.

+Denote by $\bar k$ an algebraic closure of $k$.
+Let $X$ be a connected curve over $k$ satisfying the conditions of \Cref{th:kpi1}: it is a $K(\pi,1)$ scheme.
 In the following, the fundamental group of $X$ and every geometric fibre will be with respect to a fixed geometric point of $X$.
 Let $n$ be an integer prime to the characteristic of $k$.
 As usual, we denote by $\Lambda$ the ring $\ZZ/n\ZZ$.
-When $k$ is finite, the cup-products in the cohomology of constant sheaves on $X$ are described in terms of divisors in \cite{chinburg_bleher}.
-In this section, we describe cup-products in the cohomology of locally constant sheaves in terms of the Galois coverings defined in \Cref{subsec:trivfin}. \\
+In this section, we describe cup products in the cohomology of locally constant sheaves in terms of the Galois coverings defined in \Cref{subsec:trivfin}. \\